Liquid Crystal Titan Resource Hub

 The hostname can be used when accessing the printer over a local network.

-About Device- offers information about the printer.
+Offers information about the printer

-Notifications- shows messages of recent events that have happened on the printer.
+Show messages of recent events that have happened on the printer.

 Air flow and pressure setting

-- Correct air settings play a vital role in Titan print performance and its own health.
+• Correct air settings play a vital role in Titan print performance and its own health.

-- Attach the quick fit air connector to the printer provided in the accessories box.
+• Attach the quick-fit air connector to the printer provided in the accessories box.

 Printing with Titan